 My seat on the House Financial Services Committee provides central and eastern Kentuckians with a voice to champion the important role of community financial institutions.
 I am focused on improving the regulatory environment that threatens our community financial institutions and limits Kentuckians’ access to responsible credit.

 As the world’s largest economy and sole remaining superpower, the United States continues to have a unique role in shaping global affairs.
-In the House of Representatives, I am working to ensure our foreign policy advances America’s security interests, supports our allies, increases economic opportunity through trade, and holds hostile and aggressive regimes accountable.
+In the House of Representatives, I am working to ensure our foreign policy advances America’s security interests, supports our allies, and holds hostile and aggressive regimes accountable.

 I have worked in Congress to protect the American people from the consequences of Obamacare by voting to repeal the law and replace it with patient-centered reforms that will lower costs without growing government.
-Expanding access to affordable, quality care without putting bureaucrats between patients and doctors has been a top priority of mine for the 113th Congress.
+Expanding access to affordable, quality care without putting bureaucrats between patients and doctors has been a top priority of mine.

 Providing for the nation’s infrastructure is a power given to Congress in Article I of the Constitution.
 From the roads and bridges we drive, to the water we drink, to the locks, dams, and ports that transport the goods and commerce we rely on, infrastructure projects impact our lives on a daily basis.
 In Congress, I am working to find new and innovative ways to finance infrastructure projects in a way that protects the taxpayer.
 I am also working to provide greater transparency and accountability of the federal agencies in charge of updating our aging infrastructure, while preventing waste and abuse of taxpayer dollars and protect future generations from being burdened with crippling debt.

 My primary focus in Congress is economic growth and job creation.
-While the Great Recession was the most severe economic downturn since World War II, far too many Americans – including residents of central and eastern Kentucky –still feel like their economic opportunities are limited, despite the modest economic recovery.
 The federal government currently imposes too many obstacles to job creation and wage growth, and years of the federal government piling on additional regulations and bureaucratic red tape have not helped.
 Washington must stop being a hindrance and allow the American economy – the greatest engine of prosperity the world has ever known – to put people back to work.

 Between Obamacare, Dodd-Frank, and countless rulemakings by federal agencies like the Environmental Protection Agency, we have seen an unprecedented onslaught of federal regulations and red tape over the last five years that is burying American businesses in paperwork, driving up costs, and constraining job creation.
-In 2013 alone, 80,330 pages were added to the Federal Register, the digest of all federal regulations, in order to describe the 3,659 new rules.
-That’s roughly ten new regulations per day.
 This avalanche of new rules has real costs – U.S. households are estimated to pay more than $14,700 annually in hidden “regulatory taxes” that drive up the costs of goods, services, housing, transportation, energy, and other sectors of the economy.
 That’s bad for American families and our country’s long-term growth, which I why I’m working in Congress to bring vital reforms to our regulatory system.

 I believe that the Second Amendment guarantees a fundamental, individual right to keep and bear arms.
 Responsible gun ownership constitutes a vital part of our nation’s heritage, and remains central to Americans’ ability to defend themselves and their families.